StephenHogsten/haberdashery/README.md

 - start Next: `yarn dev`
 - start Redis: `yarn redis`
   - **_note_**: I tried to run with concurrently but docker didn't like it
-    - TODO: could run both with docker and startup with docker compose
   - **_note_**: the data isn't actually persisting at the moment after I stop it
-    - TODO: could have a docker-compose volume

 ## Notable endpoints

 - `/api/catchup`: based on the last timestamp stored (or 24 hours by default), update statuses
+  - at this point could just run manually each day or so
   - can pass values in with commenting
   - will update redis theoretically
 - `/api/redis`: check what's currently stored
 - `/api/test`: for messing aroudn with whatever
 - `/api/query`: basically also for messing around with whatever at this point
 - `/api/backfill`: used for populating all icons based on creation time.
 Probably wouldn't need it again

+## TODO

+- TODO: deploy
+- TODO: could run both with docker and startup with docker compos
+- TODO: could have a docker-compose volume
+- TODO: clean up console logs

 ---